What is involved in a Guide Dog partnership?

 After around 20 weeks, Guide Dogs in Training have learned to respond confidently to around 30 commands by word, hand, or foot.
 They will have also learned to disregard these commands in certain situations for the safety of their partner.

 The qualified Guide Dog is now ready to be matched with their new Handler; a person with low vision or blindness.
-Once matched with a person, fully-qualified Guide Dogs offer companionship, safety, and friendship for eight to ten years.
+Once matched with a person, fully-qualified Guide Dogs offer companionship, safety, and friendship.

 When a Guide Dog retires, they usually stay with their Handler as a regular pet dog.
 Many put their paws up to enjoy retirement, although sometimes they can play a valuable role in helping a new Guide Dog settle in.